Skip to main contentSkip to main navigationSkip to footer content

 Course Descriptions

-An FNP provides comprehensive, high-quality, cost-effective, patient-centered primary healthcare services across the lifespan.
+An FNP provides comprehensive, high-quality, cost-effective, patient-centered primary health care services across the lifespan.
 FNPs are quickly becoming the health partner of choice for millions of Americans.
-FNPs have a unique approach to health services, in that they place emphasis on both care and cure.
-A FNP is prepared to diagnose and manage acute and chronic illness while also focusing on health promotion, wellness, disease prevention, health education and counseling.
+FNPs have a unique approach to health services in that they place emphasis on both care and cure.
+An FNP is prepared to diagnose and manage acute and chronic illness while also focusing on health promotion, wellness, disease prevention, health education and counseling.
 FNPs are nationally certified and are recognized as expert health care providers across the nation and can prescribe in all 50 states.
 Among their many services, FNPs can:

 • Diagnose and treat acute and chronic conditions such as hypertension, diabetes, infections and injuries.